Britannia Pier

 Britannia Pier is a pier located at the seaside town of Great Yarmouth in the English county of Norfolk.

 History

 Planning and construction

-A new pier in Great Yarmouth was first proposed in 1856 with building work commencing in September 1857 with engineer, surveyor and antiquary Alfred William Morant (1828–81) as the designer.
+A new pier in Great Yarmouth was first proposed in 1856.
+It was authorised by the Great Yarmouth Britannia Pier Act 1857 (20 & 21 Vict. c. xxviii), with building work commencing in September 1857 with engineer, surveyor and antiquary Alfred William Morant (1828–81) as the designer.
 A. W. Morant went on to become City Surveyor for Norwich.

 Original pier

 The completed pier opened on 13 July 1858 at cost of £6,000 and was originally 700 feet long but this length was reduced by about 80 feet in 1859 when the sloop James and Jessie collided with the structure during the Royal Charter Storm.
 The length was again reduced as the result of storm damage in 1868.
 The pier was demolished in 1899.